Interested in a hands-on learning experience for developing LLM applications?

 scale method - dataset

 The next task we’ll do is to split the data for training and testing as we’ll use our test data to evaluate our model.
 We will now split our dataset into train and test.
 We’ll change it to 0.3.
-Therefore, 30% of the dataset is reserved for testing while the remaining for training.
+Therefore, 30% of the dataset is reserved for testing while the remaining is for training.
 By default, the dataset will also be shuffled before splitting.

 #create a list of random number ranging from 1 to number of rows from actual data